The 10 BEST Free Walking Tours in Galicia

 Tips for a Memorable Walking Tour

-- Plan your routes: Research and select the routes that match your fitness level and interests.
-Be sure to check the difficulty level and distance before making your final decision.
+- Plan your route: Find and pick those routes that suits your level and interests.
+Be sure to measure up the difficulty level and distance before making the ultimate choice.

-- Wear comfortable walking shoes: Invest in a good pair of walking shoes or boots to keep your feet happy and prevent blisters.
+- Wear comfortable footwear: Spend in a good set of walking shoes or boots to keep your toes pleased and avoid blisters.

-- Carry essential supplies: Pack a small backpack with water, a snack, a map or guidebook, sunscreen, and a hat.
+- Bring necessary items: Pack small backpack with water, snack, map or guidebook, sunscreen and a hat.

 Table of Contents